isoverse/isoreader/README.md

 ## Development

-If you are interested in helping with development, that’s fantastic\!
+If you are interested in helping with development, that’s fantastic!
 Please fork the repository and branch off from the [dev branch](https://github.com/isoverse/isoreader/tree/dev) since it contains the most up-to-date development version of